FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Related Work

-SpinalFlow~\cite{narayanan_spinalflow_2020} achieved significant sparsity acceleration by adopting a different input/output spike representation to skip the non-spike computations.
-SATO~\cite{liu_sato_2022} achieved high-speed inference by incorporating a temporal-oriented dataflow and a bucket-sort-based dispatcher to balance the workload.
+While FireFly belongs to the third category, FireFly's contributions are largely complementary to the existing work.
+SyncNN~\cite{panchapakesan2022syncnn} proposed a novel synchronous event-driven SNN reconfigurable inference engine and evaluated multiple SNN models on multiple FPGA devices.
+Fang et al. \cite{fang2020encoding} proposed a holistic optimization framework for the encoder, model, and architecture design of FPGA-based neuromorphic hardware.
+However, these designs are based on high-level synthesis, thus inducing large resource redundancy.
+Lee et al.~\cite{lee2022parallel} and Chen et al. ~\cite{chen2022skydiver} explored spatial-temporal parallelism by unrolling the computations in both the spatial and time dimensions and achieved significant acceleration.
+However, parallelization across multiple time points violates the time-related sequential nature of the membrane voltage update behavior.
+SpinalFlow~\cite{narayanan2020spinalflow} achieved significant sparsity acceleration by adopting a different input/output spike representation to skip the non-spike computations.
+SATO~\cite{liu2022sato} achieved high-speed inference by incorporating a temporal-oriented dataflow and a bucket-sort-based dispatcher to balance the workload.
 However, these techniques only work for temporal coding SNNs, limiting the accuracy of the SNN models.

-DeepFire~\cite{aung_deepfire_2021} was the first research migrating DSP48E2s into neuron core design.
+DeepFire~\cite{aung2021deepfire} was the first research migrating DSP48E2s into neuron core design.
 However, they did not delve into the function of DSP48E2 and still induce large fabric overhead.

 We argue that with careful register transfer level (RTL) design, focusing on optimizing spatial parallelism on FPGA, adopting regular and simple time-step CNN-like processing, and fully utilizing the multi-function DSP48E2, we can still achieve impressive inference throughput on small FPGA edge devices.
 FireFly is more applicable in real-world applications where design space exploration is constrained by limited resources.